Design in Government

 The scale and complexity of the U.S. government (and I would guess almost all governments) is almost incomprehensible, sort of like trying to grasp the mass of Himalayans or the number of cells in our bodies; you know the amount is enumerable, but it doesn’t matter because even if you knew the number it would be so enormous that it wouldn’t have any meaning.
 In the course of my work, I’ve realized that this sense of enormity is not due to the number of people working in the government, but to the scale of government engagement.
 From pre-cradle (policies and laws governing neonatal care and parental leave) to post-grave (probate), each of us is involved with government and governance at every moment in our lives, whether it’s invisible to us or not.

-Finally, design effectively in government means designing for change.
+Finally, to design effectively in government means designing for change.
 1 It means creating flexible, sustainable designs at the scale of lifetimes and planning for elegant sunsets once those designs are no longer sustainable.
-This is a process that all organizations of all types struggle with, as very few creators or sustainers of programs greets the prospect of laying that program to rest with particular joy.
+This is a process that all organizations of all types struggle with, as very few creators or sustainers of programs plans for those programs to go away quickly2 or greets the prospect of laying that program to rest with particular joy.

 For these reasons, designers who wish to work in government and have impact must grow beyond the twentieth century understanding and practice of design into a more creative, more interdisciplinary, and more ready-to-lead space than ever before.
 That is the inflection point of design and government: the intersection of reality and intention, legacy and desired futures.